 - Failure to enter an agreement that complies with 13 CFR 126.616 part c.

 - Failure to perform a contract in accordance with the joint venture agreement or performance of work requirements 13 CFR 126.616 part d; or

 - Failure to submit the certification required by 13 CFR 126.616 parts e or h

 - Any person with information concerning a joint venture’s compliance with the performance of work requirements may report that information to SBA and/or the SBA Office of Inspector General

-As you can see, the HUBZone joint venture rules are very specific and can be complex.
+As you can see, the HUBZone requirements and joint venture rules are very specific and can be complex.
 Failure to follow them can lead a small business down the road of being suspended or debarred.

-For immediate help complying with the SBA HUBZone regulations, call our government contract lawyers at 1-866-601-5518.
+For immediate help complying with the SBA HUBZone joint venture regulations under 13 CFR 126.616 and 13 CFR 125.6, call our government joint venture agreement lawyers at 1-866-601-5518.